DiamondDemon669/ChatGPT-native/README.md

 # ChatGPT-native
-Native GUI frontend for ChatGPT. built using revChatGPT and customtkinter
+Lightweight native GUI frontend for ChatGPT. built using revChatGPT and customtkinter

 Depends on:
 - tkinter